Tensaisenshi/DnD-5th-Edition-Pt-Br/README.md

 <br/>

 ## English
+## Caution - This is a clone of the [DnD5e Brazilian Portuguese Translation](https://gitlab.com/fvtt-brasil/dnd5e) project with my modification of personal preferences.
+I advise to use the original version instead of this one since I cannot garantee it will always be up to date.

 This module adds the language *Portuguese (Brazil)* as an option to be defined in the Foundry VTT settings.
 Selecting this option will translate several aspects of the application related to the [D&D 5E](https://gitlab.com/foundrynet/dnd5e "Foundry VTT 5th Edition") system, such as character sheets, rolls, and compendiums (with the [Babele](https://foundryvtt.com/packages/babele/ "Babele") module), among others.